Contact Mode Guided Motion Planning for Quasidynamic Dexterous Manipulation in 3D: Introduction

-This paper presents the complete version of the CMGMP algorithm that can solve 3D quasistatic and quasidynamic dexterous manipulation tasks with an arbitrary rigid object and environments, compatible with user-defined robot-manipulator kinematic models and non-sliding finger contact models.
+This paper presents the complete version of the CMGMP algorithm that can solve 3D quasistatic and quasidynamic dexterous manipulation tasks with a rigid object in a rigid environment, assuming non-sliding finger contacts, compatible with user-provided 3D object mesh models and robot-manipulator kinematic models.
 An example for peg-out-of-hole planning is shown in Figure \ref{fig:intro}.
 The planner generates the strategy of first pushing the object on the top to create a wider gap that lets the fingers slide up the object from the side, and then form a grasp.
-Compared to our simplified 2D quasistatic version \cite{cheng2020contact}, this work demonstrates that this type of algorithms can solve a more general range of manipulation tasks and can incorporate arbitrary object models and robot kinematic models.
-To the best of our knowledge, the extended CMGMP is the first method capable of solving diverse dexterous manipulation tasks of such levels of complexity without any pre-designed skill or pre-specified contact modes.
-We believe the flexibility, simplicity, and general applicability demonstrated by this work represent a potentially important step towards general dexterous robotic manipulation.
+Compared to our 2D quasistatic version \cite{cheng2020contact}, this work demonstrates that this type of algorithms can solve a much more general range of manipulation tasks.
+To the best of our knowledge, the CMGMP is the first method capable of solving diverse dexterous manipulation tasks of such levels of complexity without any pre-designed skill or pre-specified modes.
+We believe the flexibility, simplicity, and general applicability demonstrated by this work bring us one step closer towards general dexterous robotic manipulation.